Thursdays 3pm-7pm

 Saturdays 10am-2pm

 Arrive at the Adaptive POGOH Hub at the Eliza Furnace Trailhead Parking Lot and check in with a staff member.
-We’ll confirm your reservation or drop-in, and get you ready to ride.
+First-time riders will receive a 10-minute fitting and orientation to ensure a safe and comfortable ride.

 For questions, support, or accommodation requests, email hello@pogoh.com or call 412-595-9421